BJP Kerala chief booked for 'bribing' candidate for withdrawing nomination in assembly elections | Law-Order

 The BJP has dismissed all allegations and termed it as a conspiracy against the party.

-Sundara had secured 467 votes in the 2016 election in which Surendran lost to the UDF candidate by 89 votes.
+Sundara had secured 467 votes in the 2016 election in which Surendran lost to the UDF candidate by 89 votes from Manjeswaram.

 Based on Sundara's disclosures, the Kasaragod police had conducted a preliminary inquiry.